pism/pism/doc/sphinx/climate_forcing/atmosphere.rst

-This model component reads a time-independent precipitation field from an input file specified by :config:`atmosphere.pik.file` and computes near-surface air temperature using a parameterization selected using :config:`atmosphere.pik.parameterization` (command-line option :opt:`-atmosphere_pik`).
+This model component reads a time-independent precipitation field from an input file specified by :config:`atmosphere.pik.file` and computes near-surface air temperature using a parameterization selected using :config:`atmosphere.pik.parameterization`.

 .. note::